eamoany/serverstatsreport/README.md

 Its works on centos, redhat and cloudinux systems

 #Requirements:
-1. A Webserver - ( I used Apache in this example)
+1. A Webserver - ( I used Apache in this example)<br />
-2. passwordless ssh login between webserver and remote servers
+2. passwordless ssh login between webserver and remote servers<br />

 installation of webserver:<br />
 yum install httpd httpd-tools -y<br />